Simona Ventura

 Simona Ventura (born 1 April 1965) is an Italian television presenter.
 The leading TV host of Rai 2, she is the third woman to have presented the Sanremo Music Festival, after Loretta Goggi and Raffaella Carrà and before Antonella Clerici.

 Television career

-Ventura was born in Bentivoglio.
-She started in TV on "Domani Sposi" with Giancarlo Magalli on Rai Uno.
+Ventura was born in Bentivoglio, Emilia-Romagna, but grew up in Chivasso, Piedmont.
+She started in TV on Domani sposi with Giancarlo Magalli on Rai Uno.
 Her love for sport took her into sports reporting: for the Italian Telemontecarlo she was the correspondent during the 1990 FIFA World Cup, UEFA Euro 1992 and the 1992 Summer Olympics.

-At RAI, Ventura appeared with Pippo Baudo on the Sunday afternoon programme "Domenica In" (1991) and then, in 1992, the sports programme "Domenica Sportiva".
+At RAI, Ventura appeared with Pippo Baudo on the Sunday afternoon programme Domenica in (1991) and then, in 1992, the sports programme La domenica sportiva.

-She has also been on "Pavarotti International".
+She has also been on Pavarotti International.

-Ventura's career continued on Mediaset channels hosting variety shows like "Mai dire gol", "Cuori e Denari, "Boom", "Scherzi a parte" (a programme very similar to Punk'd), "Festivalbar", "Le Iene", "Matricole", Gli indelebili '99, "Cari amici miei", "Zelig - Noi facciamo cabaret", and "Piccole Canaglie".
+Ventura's career continued on Mediaset channels hosting variety shows like Mai dire gol, Cuori e Denari, Boom, Scherzi a parte (a programme very similar to Punk'd), Festivalbar, Le Iene, Matricole, Gli indelebili '99, cari amici miei, Zelig - Noi facciamo cabaret, and Piccole canaglie.
 In all, she spent eight years at Mediaset.

-In 1996 Simona hosted the newcomers' section of the Sanremo Music Festival for RAI.
+In 1996, Ventura hosted the newcomers' section of the Sanremo Music Festival for RAI.